nighthawkcoders/python-pages/_posts/2023-11-13-CSSE-tri2-oop.md

 ## OOP Conversion

-Object is to covert functionalities of Imperative Style Mario Game to Object Oriented Programming.
-We have many of the assets and now can improve on our OOP
+Objective of project is to covert functionalities of "Imperative Style" Mario Game to "Object Oriented Programming" paradigm.
+The assets and logic of functions can be reused as we improve to an OOP design.

 ### Game Environment